admon84/screeps-autonomous-framework/README.md

 # Screeps TypeScript Starter [Extended]

 Screeps TypeScript Starter is a starting point for a Screeps AI written in Typescript.

-## Extended Architecture

-This forked project includes the KasamiBot architecture source code to provide additional groundwork for building your own Screeps AI.

-Managers are used to prioritize your component logic.
-* The Core Manager is the entry point for the code which controls other Managers.
-* Using Managers allows Roles and functionality to be organized and run in priority order according to your CPU Bucket.
+This extended version includes a sturdy framework based on KasamiBot.

-This code will equip you with the same features explained in the Tutorial (Harvester Role, Upgrader Role, Builder Role, Spawn Logic, Tower Logic, Memory Cleanup) and a foundation you can use to build your own Screeps AI with TypeScript.
+This starter kit provides the same features covered in the Screeps Tutorial (Harvester Role, Upgrader Role, Builder Role, Spawn Logic, Tower Logic, and Memory Cleanup) plus a solid foundation for building a top-tier Screeps AI with TypeScript.

+### Managers & Prioritization

+Managers are used to prioritize components and Creep roles.

+The Core manager's `run()` method is called in the main loop and executes all other managers using a CPU-based priority system.

+Each manager component is called to run higher priority systems first and lower priority systems later with the possibility that lower priority systems may be skipped if the player's [CPU Bucket](https://docs.screeps.com/cpu-limit.html) has been depleted.

+This prioritization system allows the player to organize critical and important systems (such as Towers or Room Defense systems) to always run first and foremost.

+### Other Prominent Systems

+The Orders repository and Spawn manager work together to provide a priority-based queue for spawning creeps that have been ordered by other managers.

+The Creep and Room services provide a dictionary-style wrapper to Game.creeps and Game.rooms respectively, with helper methods for finding creeps or rooms that match specified criteria.

+The Profiles utility is used to define bodies for specialized Creep roles, with a scalable and recursive pattern.

+Operations can be used to created autonomous "missions" that enable one or more rooms to support a single goal.

+Prototypes can be used to extend regular Game objects with additional helper methods or optimizations.

+Roles are specialized Creep behaviors.
+The Builder, Harvester and Upgrader roles provided in this starter kit are state-based versions of the same roles covered in the Screeps Tutorial.

 ## Basic Usage